 So, now that you know some of the things they can’t do, it’s time to look at some of the options they have when it comes to recovering the money you owe.

-They’ll no doubt have used this threat against you in the calls/letters they’ve sent you.
-But is it true?
-Technically, yes.
+Yes.
 They can apply to the courts to issue a County Court Judgement (CCJ) against you.
 This is essentially a legal demand that you repay the money.

 A CCJ can be disastrous for your credit file, showing on there for years and impacting your ability to borrow money.
 What’s more, they can escalate things further to petition for bankruptcy against you.